ALAMO WOMEN'S OBSTETRICS AND GYNECOLOGY, PLLC

 Acessa treatment

-The Acessa procedure is a minimally invasive, treatment for fibroids of all types and sizes within the uterine wall.
-It uses radio frequency ablation to destroy each fibroid.
-The surrounding normal tissue is not affected.
+The Acessa procedure is a minimally invasive treatment for uterine fibroids of all types and sizes.

 View How Procedure Works